Putting an End to Garnishments

 Even with an uptick caused by adding more than 17,000 new positions in manufacturing, there were still just 68,656 positions in this industry in Macomb County in 2014.
 This is a 35.5 percent decline from 2000.

 Along with slow economic growth and limited local job opportunities comes more people struggling financially.
 Unfortunately, prolonged periods of job reduction can compound financial problems, often leaving Macomb families with significant debt that they fall behind on.
-This can lead to wage garnishment.
+This can lead to wage garnishment for Macomb County families.

 If you are unable to pay your debts, your credit card company or other lender may pursue legal action against you.
 If the court determines you owe and have not paid, the court will enter a judgment for the plaintiff creditor that you will be expected to pay.
 If you do not have the money and make payment in full, the creditor can go back to court and get a wage garnishment order to collect on the judgment.

-A Macomb County wage garnishment attorney can help find solutions so you can get your paycheck back again in full.
-For some debtors, bankruptcy can be the ideal solution.
+A Macomb County wage garnishment lawyer can help find solutions so you can get your paycheck back again in full.
+For some debtors in Macomb County, bankruptcy can be the ideal solution.
 Filing chapter 7 bankruptcy could potentially result in the discharge of the debt you owe that led to the garnishment order.

-Experienced lawyers can provide important information about your options and can provide legal representation as you try to stop your wages from being garnished.
-Contact Jeffrey J. Randa today to learn more.
+A lawyer in Macomb County with experience helping clients facing wage garnishment can provide important information about your options and can provide legal representation as you try to stop your wages from being garnished.
+Call Jeffrey J. Randa today to learn more.